+The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.

+The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.

+Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.

+No mining dilution is applied to the grade of the Mineral Reserves.
+Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining section to the properties of the print of reference for Mineral Reserves is the party to the control to the properties facility. - The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility.
+SSR has 100% ownership of the Project.

+- Metals shown in this table are the contained metals in ore mined and processed.

+All ounces reported represent troy ounces, and g/t represents grams per metric tonne. - 10.
+Totals may vary due to rounding.

+Table 1.4 Summary of Metallurgical Recoveries of Marigold Mineral Reserve Estimate (as at 31 December 2021) Based on \$1,350/oz Gold Price

+Mineral Reserves Tonnage (Mt) Au Grade (g/t) Contained Gold (koz) Cut-off Grade (Au g/t) Metallurgical Recovery (%)

+Proven In Situ -

+Probable In Situ 203.8 0.48 3,173 0.065 74.69

+Probable Leach Pad 237

+Total 203.8 0.48 3,410 0.065 74.69

+- The Mineral Reserve estimate was prepared in accordance with S-K 1300.

-2. The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.
+The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.

-3. The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.
+The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.

-4. Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.
+Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.

-5. No mining dilution is applied to the grade of the Mineral Reserves.
+No mining dilution is applied to the grade of the Mineral Reserves.
 Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining selectivity considered.

-6. The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility.

-8. Metals shown in this table are the contained metals in ore mined and processed.

-9. All ounces reported represent troy ounces, and g/t represents grams per metric tonne.

-Table 1.4Summary of Metallurgical Recoveries of Marigold Mineral Reserve Estimate

-(as at 31 December 2021)

-Based on \$1,350/oz Gold Price

-Mineral Reserves Classification Tonnage (Mt) Au Grade (g/†) Contained Gold (koz) Cut-off Grade (Au g/t) Metallurgical Recovery (%) Proven In Situ - - - - Probable In Situ 203.8 0.48 3,173 0.065 74.69 Probable Leach Pad - 237 - - Total Proven + Probable 203.8 0.48 3,410 0.065 74.69

-1. The Mineral Reserve estimate was prepared in accordance with NI 43-101.

-2. The Mineral Reserve estimate is based on metal price assumptions of \$1,350 gold.

-3. The Mineral Reserve estimate is reported at a cut-off grade of 0.065 g/t Au.

-4. Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz.

-5. No mining dilution is applied to the grade of the Mineral Reserves.
-Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining selectivity considered.

-6. The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility.

-8. Metals shown in this table are the contained metals in ore mined and processed.

-9. All ounces reported represent troy ounces, and g/t represents grams per metric tonne.
+The point of reference for Mineral Reserves is the entry to the carbon columns in the processing facility. - SSR has 100% ownership of the Project. - Metals shown in this table are the contained metals in ore mined and processed. - All ounces reported represent troy ounces, and g/t represents grams per metric tonne. - 10.
+Totals may vary due to rounding.